 Summary

-The development of trust and mutual respect along with the use of honest communication, mutual sharing, ongoing encouragement, and clearly defined expectations can help foster a rewarding CTA/student relationship.
-This allows the focus and energy of the experience to be directed toward greater learning experiences for the student and greater satisfaction on the part of the CTA nurse.
+The development of trust and mutual respect along with the use of honest communication, mutual sharing, ongoing encouragement, and clearly defined expectations can help foster a rewarding preceptor/student relationship.
+This allows the focus and energy of the experience to be directed toward greater learning experiences for the student and greater satisfaction on the part of the preceptor nurse.